snellm/cutlet/README.md

 - Pluggable data type converters
 - Uses [XPath](http://en.wikipedia.org/wiki/XPath) to select nodes in both XML and JSON
 - A nested approach, ie extracting sub-documents and working with them in the same manner as full documents

+Non goals:

+- Mapping to/from objects and JSON/XML
+- Performance and memory efficiency are secondary goals

 Example
 =======